Wednesday, March 8, 2017

 WROTE A TALE OF PRIESTLY SEX

-AN EGYPTIAN priest living in the heyday of the city of ANTINOOPOLIS wrote a steamy fictional story of priestly sex, according to a recently deciphered papyrus text.
+AN EGYPTIAN priest living in the heyday of the city of Antinoopolis wrote a steamy fictional story of priestly sex, according to a recently dediphered papyrus test.

 The crumbling papyrus was found at the famed Tebtunis Library — a cache of thousands of papyrus scrolls at a temple complex in the Fayoum Oasis not far from Antinoopolis.

 The papyrus is believed to be 1,900 years old, which would make the author a contemporary of the nearby Priests of Antinous at ANTINOOPOLIS, only a short boat ride up the Nile from Tebtunis.

 Thousands of scrolls were found at Tebtunis, few of which have been translated.
 This scroll is currently in Florence, Italy, in the Istituto Papirologico "G. Vitelli."

 The newly deciphered tale refers several times to priests dressing up, wearing makeup, partying and having sex.
 At one point a speaker implores a person to "drink truly.
 Eat truly.
 Sing" and to "don clothing, anoint (yourself), adorn the eyes, and enjoy sexual bliss."

 The narrator of the story adds that the chief deity of his temple, the vulture goddess Mut, will not let you "be distant from drunkenness on any day.
 She will not allow you to be lacking in any (manner)."

 The narrator defends his views by saying, "As for those who have called me evil, Mut will 'call' them evil."

 Christian writers at the time harshly condemned Egyptian priests in general, and the Priests of Antinous in particular, for engaging in what they called "debaucheries" and "wanton sexual perversities" in the name of religious ecstasy.